Examples

 Solving the Extensive Form

 The simplest approach is to solve the extensive form of the model directly.
-MPI-SPPy makes this quite simple:
+Assuming you are in the directory examples/farmer the following unix command will work.

-We can extract the optimal solution itself using the get_root_solution
+We can extract the optimal solution itself using the --solution-base-name option:

 Solving Using Progressive Hedging (PH)